top of page

 CMH.jpg

-In his professional capacity he has co-coordinated a number of Royal and Vice-Regal visits to Nova Scotia and regular advises on matters related to the operation of official residences and protocol.
+In his professional capacity he has co-coordinated a number of Royal, State and Vice-Regal visits to Nova Scotia and regular advises on matters related to the operation of official residences and protocol.
 In 2010, McCreery was appointed by the prime minister to serve on the Governor General Expert Advisory Committee – a panel of six people selected to advise on the appointment of a new Governor General.

 Dr. McCreery has served as the advisor to the Federal Government and a number of other governments on matters related to honours.
 In 2011 McCreery was commissioned to undertake a comprehensive review of the Canadian Honours System for the Privy Council Office.
 This resulted in the report Preserving Prestige and Enhancing the Recognition of Excellence: A Review of the Canadian Honours System.
 In 2015 he was subsequently commissioned by the Department of Canadian Heritage to research and write a new protocol manual entitled The Canadian State Ceremonial and Protocol Manual.